 Surfing in Iceland is not for beginners.
 Even experienced surfers can get into trouble without the right gear and respect for the conditions.
 Check out our guide to surfing in Iceland for more information.

 A top spot is the Troll Peninsula.
-Here you’ll find 4000 square kilometers of incredible scenery, and can ski or snowboard right down to the sea.
+Here you’ll find 4000 square kilometres of incredible scenery, and can ski or snowboard right down to the sea.
 With a vast range of slopes there are heliski tours suitable for beginners to experts.

 Snowkiting is the latest big thing to hit the adventure sports world, and people from all over the world are turning to Iceland as the place to try it out.
 Combining kitesurfing with skiing or snowboarding you explore snowy terrain rather than open water.